alpsteam/autonomous-labs/README.md

-# Autonomous Labs
+# 🚀 Autonomous Labs
 [Lab 1: Swingbench and ATP](www.example.com) | [Lab 2: Analytics cloud](www.example.com) | [Lab 3: Low Code With APEX and Autonomous DB](www.example.com) | [Lab 4: Microservices and Autonomous DB](www.example.com) | [Lab 5: Some more labs](www.example.com)

 Autonomous Labs are designed to get started instantly with Oracle Autonomous Database.
-All labs are hands-on and developers will build a small application to built upon 🚀.
+All labs are hands-on and developers will build a small application to built upon.

 # Lab 4: Microservices (Helidon) with Oracle Autonomous DB